jpeaton/jpeaton.github.io/_posts/2026-01-14-MITRE-ATT&CK.md

 > Where were we vulnerable in the attack chain?

-This allows us to pinpoint which stage failed, strengthen defenses at that point, and reduce the chance or impact of similar attacks in the future
+This allows us to pinpoint which stage failed, strengthen defenses at that point, and reduce the chance or impact of similar attacks in the future.

 If you can: